andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 $$P(domain, data, authors, headline, body)$$

-#### Building and Training Grover
+#### Building and Training Grover <a name="grover-building-training"></a>

 With the recent successes of transformer based models, the authors also use these methods for building Grover.
 The **architecture is the same as is used for GPT-2**, with a variety of model sizes that match three of the same tiers as GPT-2, including one with 1.5 billion parameters.

 In order to train Grover to effectively produce fake news, they needed to create a new corpus of data that included real news articles and their associated metadata.
 To this end, they created the **RealNews** dataset.
 This was constructed by starting with <a href="https://commoncrawl.org/">Common Crawl</a> data, scraping it for news articles, and then using the <a href="https://newspaper.readthedocs.io/en/latest/">Newspaper Python library</a> to extract their bodies and metadata.
 The body of articles used were all published between December 2016 and March 2019, with articles from April 2019 being used as the evaluation dataset.
 In the end, the RealNews dataset is 120 GBs of news article bodies and their associated metadata.

-#### Generating Fake News
+#### Generating Fake News <a name="grover-make-fake-news"></a>
 They evaluated their results by comparing human-written articles from reputable news sources, Grover-written articles trained with only reputable news articles, human-written propaganda, and Grover-written propaganda.

 They then used <a href="https://www.mturk.com/">Amazon's Mechanical Turk</a> platform to recruit people to evaluate the outputs based on stylistic consistency, content sensibility, and overall trustworthiness.
 They found that while Grover is not as good at writing propaganda as a human, it can rewrite human-written propaganda and make it seem even more trustworthy.
-We tried this ourselves using the author's website, and put these input parameters into Grover:
+Articles can be rewritten by taking the metadata of the human-written article, generating a new article, and then rewriting the headline.
+We tried generating a novel fake news article using the author's website, and put these input parameters into Grover:

 - <b>Domain</b>: nytimes.com
 - <b>Date</b>: November 6, 2019